QiuYukang/5G-LENA/tutorial/source/tutorial.rst

   ...
   +0.401499997s 0  [ CellId 3, bwpId 1] NrGnbMac:DoDlHarqFeedback(): [INFO ] HARQ-ACK UE RNTI 1 HARQ Process ID 19 Stream ID 0

-but the latency has increased to 1,249us.
+but the latency has increased to 1,249 us.

 Packet latency
 ##############
-Packets does incur latency in ``NrGnbMac``, as they can be left in the buffer until a successful HARQ ACK is received from the UE.
+Packets do incur latency in ``NrGnbMac``, as they can be left in the buffer until a successful HARQ ACK is received from the UE.
 Furthermore, there is a difference in latency, depending on the BWP configuration.

 Packet drops